 ~ ~ ~ ~ ~

-Many thanks to my readers and all of my retailers for your support!
+Many thanks to my readers and the retailers for their support!

-Please share with your friends and help them find my books!
+Please share this page with your friends and help them find my books!

-If you would like to offer this book at your business location, please send a message to Pam.
+If you would like to offer The Fire of Revenge at your business location, please send a message to Pam.
 Thank you in advance!